 - Dip each of the shrimp into the flour mixture and set aside.
 Don't press the shrimp into the mixture, instead give it a light coating, shaking off any excess.

-- Fry the shrimp in Keto friendly oil over medium heat, for just a couple of minutes on each side.
+- Fry the shrimp in a large skillet with Keto friendly oil over medium heat, for just a couple of minutes on each side.
 Set aside for them to drain on paper towels.
 Drizzle the bang bang sauce over the top and serve.

 *Make sure to scroll up and read the post for substitutions, additions and helpful tips for making this recipe.

 *Nutritional data is provided as a courtesy and is accurate to the best of my knowledge.
 You can verify it using the nutrition calculator of your choice.
 All data is based on net carbs, without sugar alcohol: Swerve, Erythritol, Monk Fruit or Allulose.

 © Copyright for Keto Cooking Christian LLC.
 Please use the share buttons to share on social media, but please do not copy/paste the recipe.